fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Remove-AzureSqlDatabaseServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureSqlDatabaseServerFirewallRule** cmdlet removes a firewall rule from an instance of ssSDS Server in the current subscription.
+The **Remove-AzureSqlDatabaseServerFirewallRule** cmdlet removes a firewall rule from an instance of Azure SQL Database Server in the current subscription.

 ## EXAMPLES